-The company has been involved in a number of notable achievements: including the construction of the Staley dam in Decatur (now the Lake Decatur dam) in 1919; the introduction of soybean processing; the development of a nutrient for penicillin; the continuing expansion of the company's research and development programmes and facilities; and the growth in a range of products manufactured across the USA and Mexico.
+The company has made its mark on the world with a number of notable achievements; including the construction of the Staley dam in Decatur in 1919 (now the Lake Decatur dam); the introduction of soybean processing and the development of a nutrient for penicillin.
+The company continues to expand its research and development programmes and facilities and produces a large range of products manufactured across the USA and Mexico.

-Gene Staley died in 1940, having seen his son, A E Staley Jnr (Gus) become president of the company in 1932.
+Gene Staley died in 1940, after seeing his son, A E Staley Jnr (Gus) become president of the company in 1932.